-EAB has identified 15 best practices to help institutions take a hard look at their campus culture and systems to erase equity gaps.
+EAB has identified 15 best practices to help institutions take a hard look at their campus culture and systems to erase institutional performance gaps.

 Leadership and Campus Climate

-Most campuses have never offered racial equity training for their staff.
-Through dedicated training, participants will develop racial literacy and racial equity problem-solving skills to ensure their continued ability to address and confront practices, cultural norms, and policies that undermine racial equity.
+Dedicated training to develop racial literacy and racial equity problem-solving skills to ensure their continued ability to address and confront harmful policies, practices and cultural norms.

-Campus climate assessments are powerful tools for leaders to understand student, faculty, and staff perceptions and experiences, identify strengths and areas for improvement, and measure year over year progress on critical initiatives.
-Data gathered through campus climate assessments can help to inform other equity initiatives.
+Understand student, faculty, and staff perceptions and experiences, identify strengths and areas for improvement, and measure year over year progress on critical initiatives.

 Access and Enrollment